RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 Your consent at the time of data collection to use your anonymized data for statistical purposes to improve our services, to protect the security of the archival records in our custody, and to allow you to keep track of previous research activities, generate citations, and plan future visits.

 Storage:
 Externally by a third-party service provider, [Atlas Systems, Inc](https://www.atlas-sys.com/privacy-policy).
-Digital request records and account information are stored for 3 years, and visit date/time data is stored for 2 years.
+Digital request records and account information are stored for 3 years and visit date/time data is stored for 2 years.
 You will be prompted to update your account annually.
 Paper documentation is not stored after the physical items are returned to archival storage.

 ### Visiting and conducting research on our premises
 Participating in a researcher orientation, working in our reading rooms, and using our facilities.
 This data can include: